-Capital outlay expenditures in 2011 represent the costs to purchase a used van needed for the Council's operations.
+Capital outlay expenditure in 2012 represents the cost to purchase a new wheelchair-accessible van needed for the Council's operations.

 AN ANALYSIS OF THE GENERAL FUND BUDGET

 During the fiscal year the Council did amend its budget.
 Should an amendment be necessary, the primary reasons for taking this action would be to account for unanticipated, significant changes in both revenues and expenditures and to prevent compliance violations under the Council's grants from GOEA.